The Price Isn’t Always Right. Ransomware is on the Rise.

 Because ransomware actors use public blockchains for receiving payments, all transactions can be viewed on the chain, enabling law enforcement (or anyone, for that matter) to trace the flow of funds.
 But that’s just on the surface.

-To get a bit deeper, you can utilize a blockchain analytics tool like CipherTrace Inspector to provide additional intelligence to the trace and investigation, such as identifying when the funds had been deposited into an A business that allows customers to trade cryptocurrencies o...
-More.
-Once the funds reach a centralized exchange, law enforcement can stop the movement of funds by requesting that the exchange freeze the account and, if users had to undergo a KYC process, it could be possible to identify the individual behind the An address is a cryptographic key that "owns" bitcoins.
-This...
+To get a bit deeper, you can utilize a blockchain analytics tool like CipherTrace Inspector to provide additional intelligence to the trace and investigation, such as identifying when the funds had been deposited into an exchange.
+Once the funds reach a centralized exchange, law enforcement can stop the movement of funds by requesting that the exchange freeze the account and, if users had to undergo a KYC process, it could be possible to identify the individual behind the In a cryptocurrency context, an address is a cryptographic k...
 More.

 There’s loads more insight in the report, so take a look and if you have any questions, email us at [email protected].